16 ways to refresh old, stale and soggy food

 Leftover pizza is a staple of the student diet.
 Some prefer it cold with a bit of mayo, but if you want to bring it back to life, crispy crusts and all, we've got you covered.

-First off, avoid the microwave, as this will make it even soggier.
+First off, avoid the microwave, as this could make it even soggier.

 Instead, put a non-stick pan on medium heat.
 Chuck your pizza slices in and cover the pan with a lid (or some tinfoil).
 Then, heat it for four or five minutes, checking regularly.

-To save more money on pizza, try this recipe which works out at around £1.50 per pizza.
+To save more money on pizza, try this recipe which works out at under £2 per pizza. -

-Don't eat bread if it's mouldy, but stale bread should be fine.
+Don't eat bread if it's mouldy, but stale bread is often fine to eat.

 You can try dampening the outside of the loaf and putting it in the oven (180°C/gas mark 4) for five to 10 mins.